 As Roger Ebert says, “The Reivers is a pleasant, wholesome, straightforward movie of the sort (as they say) they don't make anymore.
 Once was, Hollywood had the knack of turning out absorbing entertainments that really were family films…they neither insulted nor challenged the intelligence of any member of the family.”

-Ebert perfectly summed up the appeal of this coming-of-age movie, where we follow the young and naive Lucius through a series of adventures (in a 1905 Winton Flyer, a car that can go 25 miles per hour!).
+Ebert perfectly summed up the appeal of this coming-of-age movie, based on Tennessee writer William Faulkner's last novel of the same name.
+We follow young and naive Lucius through a series of adventures on the road (in a 1905 Winton Flyer, a car that can go 25 miles per hour!).
 In the end he learns more about life and loss and honor—heady stuff for a 12 year-old.
 His friends are a group of scamps who teach Lucius more in a day than any schoolhouse can in a year.
 The performances are sweet, the mood is nostalgic (Lucius is recollecting from the privileged point of old age, in a Burgess Meredith voice-over) and the film looks gorgeous.
 WARNING: There is some language to be concerned about.
-This story takes place in the deep south and the “N” word is uttered in a few scenes, but we always know that the film’s heroes disapprove.
-And part of the plot involves a trip to a house of prostitution, but there’s nothing explicit: these ladies have a heart of gold, and one of the scamps is in honest-to-goodness love.
+This story takes place in the deep south at the turn of the last century, and the “N” word is uttered in a few scenes.
+We always know that the film’s heroes disapprove, but of course it isn't easy to watch.
+That was William Faulkner's world, however, and it can be educational to see where we once were as a nation.
+Another note: Part of the plot involves a trip to a house of prostitution, but there’s nothing explicit: these ladies have a heart of gold, and one of the scamps is in honest-to-goodness love.
 As Variety says, it’s a “nice bawdy film, sort of Walt Disney, with an adult rating.”
-"Adult" meaning 12 and up.
+“Adult” meaning 12 and up.

 Never Cry Wolf

 Never Cry Wolf tells the story of a biologist who journeys to the arctic to study wolves because the government wants to kill them for supposedly devouring the area’s caribou.
-The movie depicts an almost mystical relationship to nature and has an ambiguous, open ending that encourages us to keep thinking long after it’s over.
+The movie depicts an almost mystical relationship to nature and has an ambiguous, open ending that encourages us to keep thinking long after the movie is over.
 Some may find the pacing slow, however, so it's probably best for older kids.
-Parents note: There are a few brief shots of our biologist’s naked tush as he dries his clothes in one scene and sunbathes in another, and he smokes a pipe occasionally.
-Oh, and it’s a Disney film, yet our guy chows down on some mice in one scene.
+Parents note: There are a few brief shots of our biologist’s naked tush as he dries his clothes in one scene and sunbathes in another.
+Oh, and it’s a Disney film, yet our guy chows down on mice in one scene.
 Really.
+And the sound design (for which the film won an award) makes the meal sound delicious.

 Bim the Little Donkey, The Red Balloon and other films by Albert Lamorisse